canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### cherry-picked changes ###
 This is generally not the mechanism that is preferred for any release supported by main.
 It may be used in order to get a upload in *really quickly* for a hot fix.
+Note: Nonstandard packaging changes need to be applied to both the ubuntu/$SERIES branch and the ubuntu/$SERIES-hotfix branches.

 #### Cherry-pick Process
 The tool for doing this is in ``uss-tableflip/scripts/cherry-pick``.
 It takes as import a commit-ish that it will create a cherry-pick from.